algotom/clusterrunner/README.md

 Motivation
 ==========

-In facilities with a SLURM cluster high-performance computing (HPC) system, to run a Python script users have to log in (ssh) to a submission node and write a *sbatch* script to request resources and submit the Python scripts, then use SLURM commands to manage jobs.
+In facilities with a SLURM cluster high-performance computing (HPC) system, to run Python scripts users have to log in (ssh) to a submission node and write a *sbatch* script to request resources and submit the Python scripts, then use SLURM commands to manage jobs.
 This is inconvenient and inefficient, particularly for those who are not experienced with running jobs on a cluster.
-This GUI is designed to make submitting and managing jobs on a cluster easy for anyone who has access to the cluster and wants to make the most of it.
+This GUI is designed to make submitting and managing Python jobs on a cluster easy for anyone with cluster access.

-This GUI was originally built to support running tomography data processing workflows on clusters, driven by very high data generation rates of synchrotron-based tomography beamlines (20–100 GB/minute).
+The GUI was originally built to support running tomography data processing workflows on clusters, driven by very high data generation rates of synchrotron-based tomography beamlines (20–100 GB/minute).